Arena-Rosnav/rosnav-rl/README.md

 The observation is a dictionary as described in [TODO](TODO)

-### Model Space Manager
+### Rosnav Space Manager

-To make things really simple, we offer a seperate model space manager who will instantiate the encoder.
+To make things really simple, we offer a seperate Rosnav space manager who will instantiate the encoder.
 The manager offers the same functions.